I’m intrigued by geometry that has gone astray. I create disorder out of underlying order.

 My work always begins with an intention, but I allow the process and material to inform the outcome.
 This letting go adds to the beauty, texture, and feeling of movement in my work.

-All of my work is about creating texture and embracing the beauty of discarded materials and transforming them.
+By altering geometry, creating texture, and embracing the beauty of the discarded I transform my materials.
 The idea that transformation is possible underpins all of my work.